 So here we are.
 The call to action.
 The disposal of razor blades.
 Firstly, the boys at Boss Hunting along with our mate Jimmy encourage you to get a skin check, that should be obvious.
 They’re quick, often free and could easily save your life.

 Once you’ve been cleared, it’s time to grow that luscious facial fuzz and start the chat about melanoma with a friend, family member or colleague.
 If, like half of our office, you’d struggle to muster hairs on your chin in the double digits, get behind someone who is growing a beard, and then have the chat about skin checks with a mate anyway.

-If you need some growing inspiration, check out these captivating portraits Brock Elbank did for Beard Season last year below.
+If you need some growing inspiration, check out these captivating portraits Brock Elbank did for Beard Season a few years ago below.
 It’s safe to say, gents, the bar has been set high.
 Quite possibly the most boss beards you’ll ever see.